isaact23/LightShow/README.md

-# NeopixelController
+# LightShow
-Use the Neopixel Python library to control an addressable light strip.
+Uses the Neopixel Python library to control an addressable light strip.